 subject to subclause (2), a certificate signed by the verifier stating that the relevant parts of the CPP proposal were verified and verification report was prepared in accordance with Schedule G.

-For the purpose of subclause (1)(b)(iii), the CPP applicant must ensure that the certificate described in subclause (1)(b)(iii) relates to verification of the relevant parts of the CPP proposal as submitted to the Commission.
+For the purpose of subclause (1)(c), the CPP applicant must ensure that the certificate described in subclause (1)(c) relates to verification of the relevant parts of the CPP proposal as submitted to the Commission.

-Audit report
+Audit and assurance reports

-For the purpose of clause 5.1.1(2)(a), in respect of audit, the specified information is a report written by an auditor and signed by that auditor (either in an individual's name or that of a firm) in respect of an audit undertaken of the matters specified in clause 5.5.3, stating-
+For the purpose of clause 5.1.1(2)(a), in respect of audit or assurance, the specified information is a report written by an auditor and signed by that auditor (either in an individual's name or that of a firm) in respect of an audit or assurance engagement undertaken of the matters specified in clause 5.5.3, stating-

 the work done by the auditor;

-the scope and limitations of the audit;
+the scope and limitations of the audit or assurance engagement;

 the existence of any relationships (other than that of auditor) which the auditor has with, or any interests which the auditor has in, the CPP applicant or any of its subsidiaries;

-whether the auditor obtained all information and explanations that he or she required to undertake the audit, and, if not-
+whether the auditor obtained all information and explanations that he or she required to undertake the audit or assurance engagement, and, if not-

 details of the information and explanations not obtained; and